-For a variety of reasons, materials designated as and housed in Reference collections represent a valuable, discrete portion of a library's overall holdings.
-Containing the most up-to-date statistical and informational resources, items in Reference collections traditionally do not circulate in order to help ensure access to these items by patrons at the time when they need to consult them.
+Books and other materials designated as and housed in Reference collections represent a valuable, discrete portion of a library's overall holdings.
+Containing the most up-to-date quick fact, statistical, and informational resources, items in Reference collections traditionally do not circulate in order to help ensure patron access at the time when they need to consult them.

-As a guideline, Reference materials may be checked-out to a Ferris State University faculty or staff member for a period that should not exceed an overnight or 24-hour period and to a Ferris student for a period that should not exceed 2 hours.
-A permission slip, delineating the duration of the check-out period and signed by a Librarian or Library Associate, is required for the Check-Out Desk to circulate Reference material.
+As a guideline, Reference materials may be checked-out to a Ferris State University faculty or staff member for a period that should not exceed three days and to a Ferris student for a period that should not exceed 24 hours.
+A form, delineating the duration of the checkout period and signed by the borrower, is required for the Checkout Desk staff to circulate Reference material.

 Fines on Reference materials will be assessed at the highest rate currently allowed by the university for library items not returned on time.
-No 'Grace Period' is accorded overdue Reference material.
+A 'grace period' is unavailable for overdue Reference materials.

-This policy applies to personal use by library patrons.
+This policy applies to any eligible Library patron’s personal use.
 Classroom or administrative use is considered on a case-by-case basis.

 Last revised: August 27, 2002; Approved by FLITE Library Administrative Council October 2, 2002; Approved by Dean Scott Garrison, June 13, 2017.